-If you’re driving, just keep heading downhill towards the river for the free parking, unless it’s a market day.
+If you’re driving, once you reach the town, just keep heading towards the river for the free parking, unless it’s a market day.

 Be warned that signposting in this part of northern Portugal is, quite frankly, rubbish.
 If you’re hiring a car, bring your GPS gadget or rent one.
 If you think I’m exaggerating, one roundabout I encountered had four exits and not one signpost!

 Within the town itself, you have Mercearia da Vila, inside a former traditional grocery story in a historical square.
-There are stairs and no elevator but the rooms and staff are worth it.
+There are stairs and no elevator but the well-appointed rooms and helpful staff are worth the slight exertion.
 Choose a room to suit.